-- The following table gives an overview of the entire course with important dates for examinations and presentations highlighted. - A student needs to follow the links to the weekly modules to access all the course material including instructional videos, lecture notes, reading material, and assignments. - The assignment submission must be done in the 'Assignment' Section before the deadline. - Review the material in 'Examination' Section for details on making arrangements for an examination proctor.
+- The following table gives an overview of the entire course with important dates for examinations and presentations highlighted. - A student needs to follow the links to the weekly modules to access all the course material including instructional videos, lecture notes, reading material, and assignments. - The assignment submission must be done in the 'Assignment' Section in each weekly module before the deadline.